CodeJugalbandi/FunctionalProgramming/melodies/currying/README.md

 ~~~
 def auth = authorizer.curry(custRepo)
-def httpRequest1 = ['id': 1]

 def cust = auth(httpRequest1)
-println cust.name

-def httpRequest2 = ['id': 2]
 def cust2 = auth(httpRequest2)
-println cust2.name
 ~~~

-**BRAMHA** So the curried function has already encapsulated the `CustomerRepository`.
-In other words, I've re-shaped the authorizer to a single argument function from a 2-argument function.
-On a similar lines i'll write authenticator that takes in authorizer as a closure and http request as a parameter and re-shape it to just accept request.
+**BRAMHA** I've re-shaped the authorizer to a single argument function from a 2-argument function.
+Along similar lines I'll write an authenticator that takes in an authorizer and http-request and re-shape it to just accept request:

 ~~~
 def authenticator = { repo, req ->